ayushii05/Result-memory-project-/README.md

 # Result-memory-project-
-this is a result memory componnet project
+This is a result memory componnet project